sushemer/systemverilog-basic/1_Docs/1_2_Theory/1_2_11_ADC_Basics.md

 # ADC basics

-Este documento presenta los conceptos generales de un **convertidor analógico–digital (ADC)**,  sin centrarse en un modelo específico.

-El objetivo es entender:

-- Por qué se necesita un ADC.
-- Qué parámetros son importantes.
-- Cómo se relaciona con la FPGA en este repositorio.
+This document presents the general concepts of an **Analog-to-Digital Converter (ADC)** without focusing on a specific model.

+The goal is to understand:

+- Why an ADC is needed
+- What parameters matter
+- How it relates to the FPGA in this repository

 ---

-## ¿Por qué se necesita un ADC?

-La FPGA trabaja con **señales digitales**:

-- Niveles lógicos 0 y 1.
-- Entradas y salidas que representan bits.

-Muchos sensores y elementos de entrada producen valores **analógicos**:

-- Voltajes continuos (por ejemplo, de un potenciómetro).
+## Why do we need an ADC?

+The FPGA works with **digital signals**:

-- Señales que no pueden representarse solo con 0 o 1 fijos.
+- Logic levels 0 and 1

-Un **ADC (Analog-to-Digital Converter)** convierte:

-- Un **voltaje analógico** dentro de cierto rango.
-- En un **número digital** (por ejemplo, de 0 a 255, de 0 a 1023, etc.).

-Ese número digital sí puede ser manejado directamente por la FPGA.
+- Inputs/outputs that represent bits

+Many sensors and input elements produce **analog** values:

+- Continuous voltages (e.g., potentiometer output)
+- Signals that cannot be represented by fixed 0/1

+An **ADC** converts:

+- An **analog voltage** within a certain range
+- Into a **digital number** (e.g., 0–255, 0–1023, etc.)

+This digital value can be handled directly by the FPGA.

 ---

-## Parámetros clave de un ADC
+## Key ADC parameters

-1. **Resolución (bits)**
+1. **Resolution (bits)**
-   - Cuántos niveles diferentes puede representar:
+   - Number of distinct levels:
-     - 8 bits → 256 niveles (0–255).
+     - 8 bits → 256 levels
-     - 10 bits → 1024 niveles (0–1023).
+     - 10 bits → 1024 levels
-     - 12 bits → 4096 niveles, etc.
+     - 12 bits → 4096 levels
-   - A mayor resolución, más “fina” es la medición.
+   - Higher resolution → finer measurement.

-2. **Rango de entrada / referencia (Vref)**
+2. **Input range / reference voltage (Vref)**
-   - Voltaje mínimo y máximo que el ADC puede medir.
-   - Ejemplo: 0–3.3 V, 0–5 V.
-   - El valor digital 0 corresponde al mínimo del rango; el máximo valor digital corresponde al máximo del rango.

-3. **Velocidad de muestreo (sample rate)**
-   - Cuántas mediciones por segundo puede realizar.
-   - Para usos básicos (potenciómetro, sensores lentos) no suele ser un límite crítico.
+   - Minimum and maximum measurable voltage.
+   - Digital 0 corresponds to the minimum; max code corresponds to Vref.

+3. **Sample rate**
+   - How many conversions per second.
+   - Not critical for slow sensors (potentiometer, basic analog inputs).

 ---

-## Interfaz con la FPGA: SPI e I²C
+## Interface with the FPGA: SPI and I²C

-Muchos ADC externos se comunican por buses seriales:

-- **SPI (Serial Peripheral Interface)**
-  - Líneas típicas:
-    - `SCK` (clock).
-    - `MOSI` (datos hacia el ADC).
-    - `MISO` (datos desde el ADC).
+Many external ADCs communicate via serial buses:

+### SPI
-    - `CS` (chip select).
+- Lines: `SCK`, `MOSI`, `MISO`, `CS`
-  - La FPGA actúa como **master**: inicia y controla la comunicación.

-- **I²C (Inter-Integrated Circuit)**
-  - Líneas:
-    - `SCL` (clock).
+- FPGA acts as **master**

+### I²C
-    - `SDA` (datos bidireccionales).
+- Lines: `SCL`, `SDA`
-  - La FPGA también actúa como master y selecciona dispositivos por dirección.

-En ambos casos, el flujo general es:

-1. La FPGA inicia una transacción (activando `CS` o generando un `start`).
-2. Envía comandos/configuración necesarios.
+- FPGA is master and selects devices via addresses

+General flow:

+1. FPGA starts a transaction
+2. Sends configuration/commands
-3. El ADC realiza la conversión.
+3. ADC performs the conversion
-4. La FPGA lee los bits de resultado y reconstruye el valor digital.

-Más detalles de buses en:
+4. FPGA reads result bits and reconstructs number

-- `1_2_9_Buses_Overview.md`
+See also: `1_2_9_Buses_Overview.md`

 ---

-## De voltaje a número digital
+## From voltage to digital number

-Esquema conceptual:

-- Voltaje de entrada: `V_in`.
-- Rango del ADC: `0` a `Vref`.
+Concept:

+- Input voltage: `V_in`
+- Range: 0 to `Vref`
-- Resolución: N bits → `2^N` niveles.
+- Resolution: N bits → `2^N` levels

-El valor digital ideal (sin considerar errores) es aproximadamente:
+Ideal code:

-- `code ≈ (V_in / Vref) * (2^N - 1)`
+`code ≈ (V_in / Vref) * (2^N - 1)`

-Ejemplo:
+Example:

-- ADC de 10 bits (0–1023), Vref = 3.3 V.
+- ADC: 10-bit (0–1023), Vref = 3.3 V
-- Si `V_in = 1.65 V` ≈ Vref/2:
+- `V_in = 1.65 V` → code ≈ 511
-  - `code ≈ 511` (aprox. la mitad de 1023).

-Este valor digital se puede:

-- Mostrar en LEDs.
-- Usar como entrada a un PWM.
-- Convertir a otra escala (por ejemplo, 0–100%).
+The resulting value can be used for:

+- LED display
+- PWM control
+- Percentage scaling

 ---

-## Uso típico en este repositorio

-En el contexto de este proyecto, se utilizan ADC externos para:

-- Leer el valor de un **potenciómetro** (divisor de voltaje).
-- Leer sensores analógicos (si se integran en el futuro).

-El valor digital obtenido se emplea para:

-- Controlar el brillo de LEDs.
-- Cambiar la posición de un servo.
-- Ajustar parámetros de un sistema (umbrales, velocidades, etc.).

-Casos relacionados:
+## Typical usage in this repository

+External ADCs are used for:

+- Reading **potentiometer** values
+- Reading analog sensors

+Digital value can be used to:

+- Control LED brightness (PWM)
+- Move servos
+- Adjust thresholds or parameters

+Related:

 - `1_2_15_Potentiometer_ADC_Basics.md`
-  → explica un caso concreto: potenciómetro + ADC.
-- `pot_read_demo` (en Examples/Activities)
+- `pot_read_demo` examples
-  → ejemplo práctico de lectura y representación.

 ---

-## Relación con otros archivos de teoría
+## Related theory files

 - `1_2_9_Buses_Overview.md`
-  → contexto sobre SPI/I²C.
 - `1_2_10_PWM_Basics.md`
-  → uso del valor digital para controlar un PWM.
 - `1_2_15_Potentiometer_ADC_Basics.md`
-  → aplicación específica con potenciómetro.

-La combinación de estos conceptos permite crear mini-proyectos como:
+These enable mini-projects such as:

-- Dimmer de LED controlado con potenciómetro.
+- Pot-controlled LED dimmer
-- Ajuste de posición de servo según una entrada analógica.
+- Servo control via analog knob